pravega/video-samples/README.md

   The controller will have the form `tls://pravega-controller.example.com:443`.

 - SDP, TLS disabled:
-  The IP address and DNS name can be retrieved by running:
+  The DNS name can be retrieved by running:
-  `kubectl get -n nautilus-pravega svc nautilus-pravega-controller -o yaml` The controller will have the form `tcp://pravega-controller.example.com:9090`.
+  `kubectl get -n nautilus-pravega svc nautilus-pravega-controller -o go-template=$'{{index .metadata.annotations "external-dns.alpha.kubernetes.io/hostname"}}\n'`
+  The controller will have the form `tcp://pravega-controller.example.com:9090`.

-### (GPU) Setup access to GPUs and Tensorflow
+### Install Flink Image with TensorFlow

-#### Build Custom Image (optional)
+#### Build Flink Image with TensorFlow (optional)

-This is only required if you wish to customize the Flink image.
+This is only required if you wish to further customize the Flink image.

 ```
 cd GPUTensorflowImage